What is Osteoarthritis?

 Treatment often involves shedding some weight to reduce the load on your dog's joints and controlled exercise.
 The operative word here is controlled, not all exercise is going to help with those stiff and painful joints.
 Controlled exercise programmes will focus on strengthening muscles and joints through low impact routines, making use of various therapeutic exercises designed to target just the right areas to enhance your dog's quality of life.
 It is much better to take your dog for short, daily walks than to take him for one or two long walks at the weekend.
 Regular, consistent exercise will lead to healthier joints and so reduce pain and discomfort.
 Hydrotherapy is increasingly popular for osteoarthritic dogs as it enables muscle mass to be built up in a non-weight bearing environment which avoids over-stressing the joints.
 Such treatments should be combined with pain relief.
 Your vet will be able to advise you on the most appropriate medicines for your situation.
 In addition to pain relief, be sure to ask what chondroprotectant agents (joint supplements and joint diets) might aid repair of joint cartilage and prevent further damage.

 In addition to a therapeutic exercise programme, physical rehabilitation techniques have been shown to be beneficial in assisting with maintaining and increasing joint motion and flexibility, whilst cold therapy can be used to reduce the effects of inflammation where marked swelling is present.
 In the absence of such swelling, heat therapy can be used to aid localised blood flow with the aim of decreasing pain and muscle spasm, and improving joint mobility.
 Massage therapy helps to reduce oedema, improve blood flow, and decrease muscle stiffness, whilst therapeutic ultrasound has beneficial effects at both the tissue and cellular levels.
-Complementary therapies such as acupuncture have been shown to have good results in osteoarthritic dogs and cats as it stimulates nerves, increases blood circulation, relieves muscle spasm, and relieves pain.
+Complementary therapies such as acupuncture and laser therapy have been shown to have good results in osteoarthritic dogs and cats as it stimulates nerves, increases blood circulation, relieves muscle spasm, and relieves pain.
 All of these treatments can be combined to improve your pet's quality of life.

 There are also changes that can be made to your dog's environment which help in the management of osteoarthritis: